Small Businesses are the Best Businesses!

 One of our most requested jams was huckleberry, and since we hadn't made it since 2017, I recommended to my dad that he make it because so many people have asked about it.
 After bugging him about it for 2ish weeks, he finally made it, and I began making the content that would go live on our social media, so people would know that we have it, and they could go buy some.
 While it’s not a full-blown social campaign since we really only use Instagram, Facebook, and are now starting to use TikTok, it wasn’t a large variety of content, but it proved to work!

-We launched the Huckleberry on August 16th, and that weekend we sold 49 jars, which is more than 4 boxes.
+We launched the Huckleberry on August 16th, and that weekend we sold 49 jars, which is more than 4 boxes, most of which were sold via ecommerce!

 One of our most popular products is our sample packs, which offer an assortment of either 3 or 5 flavors in 1.5oz jars that can give people the opportunity to try a few different flavors without committing to a full jar.